morrowind-modding/tes3cs-manual/content/the-elder-scrolls-construction-set.md

 &nbsp;

 *The Elder Scrolls Construction Set* allows you to edit and create any data for use with *The Elder Scrolls 3: Morrowind*.
-Any data that goes into the game goes in through the Construction set and is stored in [data files](<DataFiles.md>) (labeled either ESM or ESP files) that are read by the game.
+Any data that goes into the game goes in through the Construction set and is stored in [[data-files/index|data files]] (labeled either ESM or ESP files) that are read by the game.

 &nbsp;